-Very close to the wild Retezat National Park, in the scenic land of Hateg, you’ll find the ruins of one of the oldest cities in Romania: Ulpia Traiana Sarmizegetusa.
+Very close to the wilderness Retezat National Park, in the historical land of Hateg, you’ll find the ruins of the ancient Ulpia Traiana Sarmizegetusa, one of the oldest cities in Romania.
 A great destination for history enthusiasts and an excellent starting point for a longer tour in Transylvania, these vestiges bring to the present pieces of the legacy of the triumphant Roman Empire.

-The city received from the start the privileged status of colonia and later the ius italicum that granted communities outside Italy rights similar to those on Italian land, including a wider autonomy and several tax exemptions.
-The capital achieved even the status of metropolis in the following century, a few decades before the Roman retreat south of the Danube.
-It was, in fact, the only city in the Roman province of Dacia that had this status.
+The city received from the start the privileged status of colonia and later the ius italicum that granted rights similar to those on Italian land, including a wider autonomy and several tax exemptions.
+The capital achieved even the status of a metropolis in the following century, a few decades before the Roman retreat south of the Danube.

-Built on the grounds of the Fifth Macedonian Legion, very close to the Iron Gates of Transylvania, Ulpia Traiana Sarmizegetusa had a strategic position.
-It was placed on the imperial road that connected the Roman legions south of the Danube with the northern part of the province represented by the ancient city Porolissum, while crossing through other key Roman cities like Apulum, Potaissa and Napoca.
+Built on the grounds of the Fifth Macedonian Legion, Ulpia Traiana Sarmizegetusa had a strategic position.
+It was placed on the imperial road that connected the Roman legions south of the Danube with the northern part of the province represented by the ancient city Porolissum, while crossing through other key Roman cities like Apulum, Potaissa, and Napoca.

-Between 20,000 and 30,000 people lived in this space, making Ulpia Traiana Sarmizegetusa one of the medium-sized cities of the Roman Empire.
-The rich members of the community built vacation houses or owned farms even further away from the capital, on the territorium that extended from Apuseni Mountains to the Danube, giving them access to rich natural resources, including gold.
+Between 20,000 and 30,000 people lived there, making Ulpia Traiana Sarmizegetusa one of the medium-sized cities of the Roman Empire.
+The rich members of the community built vacation houses or owned farms even further away from the capital, on the territory that extended from Apuseni Mountains to the Danube, giving them access to rich natural resources, including gold.

-The city was partially destroyed by the massive invasions of migrant tribes and for centuries it served as a rich resource of construction materials for local houses, numerous monuments, including old churches like those from Densus, Pesteana or Santamarie Orlea.
+The city was partially destroyed by the massive invasions of migrant tribes and for centuries it served as a rich resource of construction materials for local houses, numerous monuments, including old churches like those from Densus, Pesteana, and Santamarie Orlea.

-Only the ruins of the amphitheater that had a capacity of 5,000 people, parts of the forum and temples of various gods are still preserved, but many more vestiges are exhibited at the museum located just across the street.
-Starting with the end of the 19th century when a local history foundation was created in the nearby city of Deva, several archeological operations brought to the light numerous pieces and monuments from the Roman time of the site.
+Only the ruins of the amphitheater that had a capacity of 5,000 people, parts of the forum, and fragments of temples of various gods are still preserved on site.
+More vestiges are exhibited at the museum located just across the street.
+Starting with the end of the 19th century when a local history foundation was created in the nearby city of Deva, several archeological operations brought to the light several pieces and monuments from the Roman time of the site.

-Withstanding the passing of almost 2,000 years, even if only in ruins, the ancient Roman capital marks the dawn of the long process that led to the foundation of the Romanian identity.
+Surviving almost 2,000 years, even if only in ruins, the ancient Roman capital marks the dawn of the long process that led to the foundation of the Romanian identity.
 A visit to this site is a rare chance to understand first-hand where it all started.
-Combine it with a tour of the Dacian sites from Sarmizegetusa Regia and you’ll get the complete image of an ancient page of history.
+Combine it with a tour of the Dacian sites from Sarmizegetusa Regia, and you’ll get the complete image of an episode of ancient history.

-For an amazing rural experience in a beautiful natural landscape, stay one night in the region.
-We warmly recommend the guest houses Dor de Casa, Dumbravita and Casa Canda, all only one short drive from Ulpia Traiana Samizegetusa.
+For a great rural experience in a beautiful natural landscape, stay one night in the region.
+We warmly recommend the guest houses Dor de Casa, Dumbravita, and Casa Canda, all only one short drive from Ulpia Traiana Samizegetusa.